tbogdala/mindmeld/README.md

 Note: The Android build of upstream [woolycore](https://github.com/tbogdala/woolycore) is not hardware accelerated and running anything bigger than say TinyLlama-1.1B at Q4_K_M will be super slow.

+## License

+This project is licensed under the GPL v3 terms, as specified in the `LICENSE` file.

+The project is built around [woolycore](https://github.com/tbogdala/woolycore), [woolydart](https://github.com/tbogdala/woolydart) for the language bindings and of course the great [llama.cpp](https://github.com/ggerganov/llama.cpp) library.
+All three of these libraries are licensed under the MIT license.

 #### Dev Notes